innovatorved/subtitle/README.md

 - Multilingual support: Generate subtitles for videos in a wide range of languages.
 - Easy integration: Seamlessly integrates into your existing workflow.

+> I made this project for fun, but I think it could also be useful for other people.

 ## Installation

 ### FFmpeg